dm-vdo/vdo-devel/README.md

-# kvdo
+# vdo-devel

-The kernel module component of VDO which provides pools of deduplicated and/or compressed block storage.
+Primary development repository for the dm-vdo kernel module and related userspace tools, plus documentation, tests and packaging support for dm-vdo.

 ## Background